A note from an owner:

 For instance, when we took in comforter launders and if they were very soiled we wrote a #3 in red marker on the tag.
 This way, the person who did the laundering knew to give that comforter extra attention and perhaps even pre-soak it overnight.
 One day I asked, “Why number three?
 What is number one and two?”
 No one knew the answer.
-It was just how it was done and it worked.
-We all knew what the red number three meant and that was fine.
+It was just how it’s done and it worked.
+We all knew what the red number three meant and that’s fine.

 Society today is different.
 We want to know how things are done and why they are done in a certain way.
 We want transparency, and that’s a good thing.